SharePoint/sp-dev-docs/docs/spfx/sharepoint-subscription-edition-component.md

 1. Modify the "dependencies" and "devDependencies" in the npm project:

-    Using Yeoman to generate scaffold code and modify the dependences in the **package.json**:
+    Use Yeoman to generate scaffold code, and modify the dependences in the **package.json**:

     - Change the **react** and **react-dom** versions to "16.13.1", the **@types/react** version to "16.9.51", and the **@types/react-dom** version to "16.9.8".